As natural disasters become more common, it’s important to plan ahead in case you and your dog need to someday evacuate your home.

 One aspect of being prepared for a possible evacuation in the event of a natural disaster involves having things physically ready like making sure your dog is microchipped, preparing “go bags” for your dogs that include proof of vaccinations, dog food, treats, toys, collar/harness and leash, updated ID tags on your dog’s collar, and any medication that your dog needs.

-Equally important is developing a training plan in advance to work with your dog to make sure that if an evacuation ever needed to happen your dog will have skills to remain calm and focused on you so that you can put your attention towards the emergency and not your dog’s behavior.
+Equally important is developing a training plan in advance to work with your dog to make sure that if an evacuation ever needed to happen your dog will have the skills to remain calm and focused on you so that you can put your attention on the emergency and not your dog’s behavior.

 Evacuation Training Skills For Your Dog